svenkatesans/game/README.md

-# this section will contain program about various game like pocker dice.
+# this section will contain program about various game like poker dice.